-We lunch at the legendary Omah Dhuwur Restaurant – an historic Dutch colonial building in a garden setting noted for its Javanese, Asian and international dishes.
+We move on to a leisurely lunch at the legendary Omah Dhuwur Restaurant – an historic Dutch colonial building in a garden setting noted for its Javanese, Asian and international dishes.

 BOROBUDUR – from glory to abandonment, to burial under jungle and ash, to rediscovery, restoration and wonder!

-From 2pm we travel about an hour and 40km to view one of Indonesia’s most iconic attractions – the world-renowned Borobudur Buddhist Temple.
+From around 2.30pm we travel about an hour and 20 minutes to view one of Indonesia’s most iconic attractions – the world-renowned Borobudur Buddhist Temple.

 Along the way we pass rows of stonemasons’ yards where artisans use mallets and chisels to carve ornate statues, reliefs and garden features from lava rock thrown up in years past by the Mt Merapi volcano.
 We also will pass a spectacular hillside Chinese cemetery.